AnkushGulwani/CampusEcho/README.md

 # 🌟 CampusEcho

+Currently working on migrating its backend to springboot and some more major changes...........

 **CampusEcho** is a student confession platform built to empower open dialogue and emotional connection across campuses.
 Designed with classic **JSP/Servlets** and a modular **DAO architecture**, it offers a clean, scalable foundation for anonymous sharing, transparent moderation, and personalized user experiences.

 ---